LeThiHongMinh/MITRE-review-papers/README.md

 Kim, Heejung and Kim, Hwankuk.
 2022.
 Comparative experiment on TTP classification with class imbalance using oversampling from CTI dataset.
 Security and Communication Networks. https://doi.org/10.1155/2022/5021125

-Villal{\'o}n-Huerta, Antonio and Marco-Gisbert, Hector and Ripoll-Ripoll, Ismael.
+Villalón-Huerta, Antonio and Marco-Gisbert, Hector and Ripoll-Ripoll, Ismael.
 2022.
 A taxonomy for threat actors’ persistence techniques.
 Computers & Security. https://doi.org/10.1016/j.cose.2022.102855

 Kryukov, Roman and Zima, Vladimir and Fedorchenko, Elena and Novikova, Evgenia and Kotenko, Igor.
 2022.
 Mapping the Security Events to the MITRE ATT&CK Attack Patterns to Forecast Attack Propagation.
 International Workshop on Attacks and Defenses for Internet-of-Things. https://doi.org/10.1007/978-3-031-21311-3_10